JonathanGawrych/up-to-speed/README.md

 *(apm install (Atom Packages))*
 atom-color-highlight - Highlights color in files
-atom-jshint - Validates your JS against JSHint as you type.
-The original and most used
 autocomplete-paths - Adds path autocompletion to autocomplete+
 autocomplete-plus - Display possible completions in the editor while typing
 color-picker - A Color Picker for the Atom Editor.
 Right click a color and select color picker to open it